How to get 329 in the GRE?

 I started my prep on 1st January, with my test scheduled for 18th January.
 I did Scholar Den, ETS General Guide, and the ETS Math & Verbal Guides.

 On the 17th of January, I was told that my GRE was rescheduled due to test center issues.
 So I rescheduled it for the 2nd of February.

-On test day, I felt mostly comfortable dealing with Verbal despite not having prepped much for it.
+On test day, I felt most comfortable dealing with Verbal despite not having prepped much for it.
 In Quant, the questions were surprisingly a LOT more difficult than I had expected.
 I saw myself skipping questions in Quant and coming back to them later.
 So even though I had studied a lot for Quant, and had done relatively nothing for Verbal, I still ended up doing poorly in Quant.
-I left the test center feeling I could have done a lot better in Math, and ended up with a 335, but I think my lack of practice caught up to me.
+I left the test center feeling I could have done a lot better in Math and ended up with a 335, but I think my lack of practice caught up to me.

 Please study a fair bit for the GRE if you don't have a solid base.
 Spend at least a couple of months on it.

 Do NOT be complacent regarding the Math.
-It IS difficult.
+It is difficult.
 Practice a fair bit, and then practice some more after that.

 I was especially caught off guard when I found out at the test center that I couldn't eat during the test (excluding the breaks).
 I've had a habit of eating DURING exams (since my A level days), so this lack of an energy boost had a massive negative impact on my score, I think.
-So: make sure you acquaint yourself with test taking which doesn't involve a constant consumption of food/water.
+So: make sure you acquaint yourself with test-taking which doesn't involve a constant consumption of food/water.
 It might seem trivial, but trust me, it has an impact.